Shipwrecks of Saint Malo

 The two Shipwrecks of Saint Malo, the Aimable Grenot and the Dauphin, were found in 1995 on the Natière reef off the coast of Saint-Malo, dating to the first part of the 18th century.
 Their discovery and the later underwater excavation has given insight into 18th century marine lifestyles and shipbuilding.

 Saint Malo in the 18th century

 In the 17th and 18th centuries the Port of Saint-Malo was very busy and heavily used, with over 3000 arrivals and departures and 100,000 tonnes of trade each year.
 However the harbour as it was bore the full brunt of strong currents, a large tidal range and reefs.
 Thus, the reefs and rocks have one of the world's largest underwater graveyards.
 The port trade led to local population growth and new buildings.
-The more easterly towns of Granville and La/Le Havre, some of which saw prior short stays at St Malo for urgent resupply/repairs, were also key to transcontinental trade.
+The more easterly towns of Granville and La/Le Havre, some of which saw prior short stays at Saint-Malo for urgent resupply/repairs, were also key to transcontinental trade.